-Wyoming does conduct CMV traffic enforcement without an inspection and non-CMV traffic enforcment stops.
+Wyoming does conduct CMV traffic enforcement without an inspection and non-CMV traffic enforcement stops.
 If this should occur then these stops are not expended to the MCSAP grant.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2018.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019 - 2021.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Enter Projected Goals (Number of Stops only)
+Projected per of Stops

-Yes No Traffic Enforcement Activities FY 2018
+Yes No Traffic Enforcement Activities FY 2019 FY 2020 FY 2021

-۲ 0 CMV with Inspection 4897
+( CMV with Inspection 4897 5000 5000

-0 ۲ CMV without Inspection 0
+0 (6) CMV without Inspection 0

-۲ 0 Non-CMV 0
+( 0 Non-CMV 0

-۲ 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 400
+( 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 400 400 400